+Mattress flipping used to be a thing-the idea was that if you flipped your mattress once or twice a year, you could extend the lifespan of your bed because it would wear down equally on both sides.
 In fact, virtually all mattresses used to be flippable.
 Most of them had innerspring construction throughout, which provided an identical feel on both sides.

-What is a flippable mattress?
+What exactly is a flippable mattress?

 How to flip your mattress

-Should you choose to flip, it’s important to keep in mind that this is a two-person job.
+Should you choose to flip, it’s important to keep in mind this is a two-person job.
 Fish offers step-by-step instructions:

 Finally, flippable mattresses are compatible with traditional foundations as well as platform beds.
-If you’re using a platform with slats, Fish notes, make sure the slats don’t shift while you’re in the process of flipping the mattress.
+If you’re using a platform with slats, make sure the slats don’t shift while you’re in the process of flipping the mattress.

 Shop the best flippable mattresses with Saatva